TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 -   *NodeType* describes the type of the page node.
-For example, *Standard* is a normal page displaying content, *Group* is a page without content that contains other pages, and *External* is a page from the file system.

--   *IsDeleted* is true when the page has been deleted and sent to the recycle bin.
+For example, *Standard* is a normal page displaying content, *Group* is a page without content that contains other pages, *External* is a page from the file system, *Deleted* is a page that has been sent to the Recycle bin and no longer available through the UI.

-PageData is concerned with page presentation, the actual content of the page.
+**PageData** is concerned with page presentation, the actual content of the page.
 It tracks elements used to compose the page such as templates, controls, personalization info, etc. Here are some key properties used to filter lists of PageData:

--   *Status* is the current lifecycle state of the page such as *Master* or *Live*.
+-   *Status* is the current lifecycle state of the page such as *Master* or *Live* or *Temp*.

 -   *Visible* indicates if the page is publicly viewable.